-(a) Recovery of True-Up Balance.
+(a) Recovery of True-Up Balance

 In March 2004, the Company filed its true-up application with the Public Utility Commission of Texas (Texas Utility Commission), requesting recovery of \$3.7 billion, excluding interest, as allowed under the Texas electric restructuring law.
 In December 2004, the Texas Utility Commission issued its final order (True-Up Order) allowing the Company to recover a true-up balance of approximately \$2.3 billion, which included interest through August 31, 2004, and providing for adjustment of the amount to be recovered to include interest on the balance until recovery, the principal portion of additional excess mitigation credits returned to customers after August 31, 2004 and certain other matters.
 The Company and other parties filed appeals of the True-Up Order to a district court in Travis County, Texas.
 In August 2005, the court issued its final judgment on the various appeals.
 In its judgment, the court affirmed most aspects of the True-Up Order, but reversed two of the Texas Utility Commission's rulings.
 The judgment would have the effect of restoring approximately \$650 million, plus interest, of the \$1.7 billion the Texas Utility Commission had disallowed from the Company's initial request.
-The Company and other parties appealed the district court decisions.
-Briefs have been filed with the 3rd Court of Appeals in Austin but oral argument has not yet been scheduled.
-No amounts related to the district court's judgment have been recorded in the consolidated financial statements.
+The Company and other parties appealed the district court's judgment.
+Oral arguments before the Texas Third Court of Appeals were held in January 2007, but no prediction can be made as to when the court will issue a decision in this matter.
+No amounts related to the district court's judgment have been recorded in the Company's consolidated financial statements